Angela Merkel: Criticism

-Her statement "Islam is part of Germany" during a state visit of the Turkish prime minister Ahmet Davutoğlu in January 2015 induced criticism within her party.
-The parliamentary group leader Volker Kauder said that Islam is not part of Germany and that Muslims should deliberate on the question why so many violent people refer to the Quran.
+During a state visit of the Turkish prime minister Ahmet Davutoğlu in January 2015, Merkel, citing former German president Christian Wulff, stated that "Islam is part of Germany",F which induced criticism from within her party.
+Parliamentary group leader Volker Kauder stated that Muslims belong to Germany, but Islam does not, and that Muslims should "ask themselves why so many violent people refer to the Quran."